Estimated reading time: 5 minutes

 7. Commit to Make Changes

-Be committed to make changes and make sure the plan is implemented by incorporating the improvement efforts into employee or department goals.
+Be committed to making changes and make sure the plan is implemented by incorporating the improvement efforts into employee or department goals.

 A business is only as strong as its weakest employee.